thxlxn/SprocketForge/README.md

 ![alt text](https://github.com/thxlxn/SFEDIT/blob/main/fv4030as.png)
 # SFEDIT - Sprocket File EDITor
 I haven't compiled this into an .exe yet, so you can run it from your IDE or through the terminal.
-Just don't forget that the functions.py supplement to be in the same directory.
+Just don't forget that the functions.py supplement has to be in the same directory.

 ## Thickness Editor
 Changes the armor thickness of every single face of the selected compartment/vehicle.
 The only practical usage for this is compartments with tiny geometry where setting the thickness below 5mm is not possible in-game.